OXIDprojects/OXID_WBL_ForbiddenViews/README.md

 This module allows you to filter, which views are callable in the frontend.
 You can edit a view whitelist through the module Backend (OXID >= 4.6) or the config value aWBLViewWhitelist.
 (OXID <= 4.6).

+You must use a PSR-0 Autoloader for this module.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.